highchair/artinruins-com/_property/fuller-iron-works-1893.md

 ### Reason for Demolition

 This large building with a non-descript exterior on the edge of India Point directly across Tockwotton Street from interstate 195 was covered in purplish asbestos tile until recently.
-Underneath was revealed a curtain wall of glass panes 20 feet high.
+Underneath was revealed a wood curtain wall of glass panes 20 feet high with standard glazing.

 The building has sat in disrepair for a very long time and was most recently used as a nightclub.
 The soaring 20 foot ceiling was diminished by a drop ceiling, likely to keep the heat down where the people are.
 More recently the building seems to have been a hangout for a graffiti crew, or at least one of those places that everyone comes to leave their mark.